ALICEHASHBROWN/alicehashbrown.github.io/notebook.md

 **Pointer Datatype**
 object datatype, they're too big for 1 byte, so instead of storing the data, it stores a pointer, which points to the memory location of the data
 examples: String ArrayList, and objects created from a class.

+## Conditionals
+conditional notes: how we cheak for true or false

+if(condition)
+{
+	//do if condition is true
+} else if (nextCondition)
+{
+//do if condition is false but nextCondition is true
+} else
+{
+	//do if all prior conditions are false
+}

+>greater then
+<less then
+>= greater than or equal
+<=less than or equal